Water supplies

 Lead in water

 In Scotland, large amounts of lead do not exist naturally in our water supplies.
-However there can be high lead levels when drinking water comes into contact with:
+However there can be high lead levels when drinking water comes into contact with pipes, particularly for longer periods, for example, overnight, weekends or holidays periods:

 - lead supply pipes